top of page

 The noun 'emancipation' has its etymological roots in Latin.
 It is derived from the Latin word 'emancipatio,' which is a combination of 'e' (meaning 'out of' or 'from') and 'manu capere' (meaning 'to take by the hand' or 'to seize').
 In ancient Rome, 'emancipatio' was a legal term used to describe the formal act of freeing a slave or transferring them from the control of one person to another.
 Over time, the term evolved in English to encompass a broader sense of liberation and freedom from restrictive or oppressive circumstances.
 'Emancipation' signifies the act of setting individuals or groups free from various forms of bondage, whether it be slavery, oppression, or social constraints.
 It has been particularly associated with significant historical movements, such as the emancipation of enslaved people in the 19th century.
 Therefore, the etymology of 'emancipation' underscores its use as a noun to describe the powerful and transformative act of liberating individuals from conditions that deny them their rights and autonomy.

-Quiz: Find the meaning of emancipation
+Quiz: Find the meaning of the noun emancipation:

 Try Again!